sermon: Image and Likeness of God (Part 1)

 There's a very simple answer to that.
 Anything that casts a shadow must be real.
 That's so simple.
 Anything that casts a shadow has to be real.
 Something that is not real, the light passes right through it and it will not cast a shadow.
 So man indeed is the shadow of His Creator.

 Any time light strikes anything that is solid, that solid thing is going to cast a shadow, and sometimes the shadow is going to be distorted because of the direction that the light is hitting it from.
 But regardless of the distortion, in order for there to be a shadow, whatever the light is hitting has to be solid enough to stop the light so that a shadow is cast.
 So the shadow then will be in the resemblance of what is casting the shadow and it will be in the resemblance, depending upon the direction that the light is hitting it from.
 And so it would be in its image.

 Let's go back to the New Testament and we will consider the word there that is used in the Greek, but translated into the English word "image."
 We're going to go to I Corinthians 11:7.
 It says there:

 I Corinthians 11:7 For a man indeed ought not to cover his head, since he is the image and glory of God; but woman is the glory of man.

-The word "image" there is the Greek "icon."
+The word "image" there is the Greek icon.
 Anybody who has a computer and has a Windows program knows what an icon is.
-Now maybe you don't know exactly what the word "icon" means in Greek, but it means "to be like," it means "resemblance," it means "a representation, a image," and it is used in the sense of the image of a man—something made of gold, silver or other material, and as we're going to see, and we just saw there, man is in the image of God.
+Now maybe you don't know exactly what the word icon means in Greek, but it means "to be like," it means "resemblance," it means "a representation; an image," and it is used in the sense of the image of a man—something made of gold, silver or other material, and as we're going to see, and we just saw there, man is in the image of God.